mohdlatif/FalconAI-Hackathon/README.md

 LexiLeap is an innovative vocabulary learning tool designed for non-native English speakers.
 It seamlessly integrates into your daily web browsing experience, making language learning effortless and contextual.

+## 🚀 Quick Start: Try the Extension

+Follow these simple steps to test out the LexiLeap Chrome extension:

+1. Open your command prompt or terminal.

+2. Clone the repository by typing:

+git clone git@github.com:mohdlatf/FalconAI-Hackathon.git

+3. Navigate to the cloned folder: cd FalconAI-Hackathon

+4. Open Google Chrome and go to `chrome://extensions/`

+5. Enable "Developer mode" in the top right corner.

+6. Drag and drop the `extension` folder from the FalconAI-Hackathon directory directly into the Chrome extensions page.

+7. You're all set!
+The LexiLeap extension should now be installed and ready to use.

 ## 🌟 Features

 - 🧠 AI-powered definitions and examples